 This will start the rooting process.
 It will hardly take a few minutes.
 As soon as the process completes, restart your device by clicking on the Reboot System option.

 Finally!
 This is how you can root Galaxy Note GT-N7000 using Magisk.
 To confirm whether your phone is rooted or not, use the Root Checker app.
-For any issues related to this guide, kindly comment below.
+For any issues related to this guide, please comment below.